 The engine ignores

 .wrl) files as X3D format files.
 The conversion

 process determines whether the X3D file is an

 This example code converts a VRML file to X3D format:

 w = vrworld('octavia_scene.wrl'); open(w); % save to XML encoding save(w,'octavia_scene.x3d'); % save to VRML syntax encoding save(w,'octavia_scene.x3dv');

 - Use CAD Models with the Simulink 3D Animation Product

-- Workflow for Building and Using Virtual Worlds
+- Build and Use Virtual Worlds

 - Virtual Reality World and Dynamic System Examples